Praxis® Technology and Engineering Education (5053) Practice Test

 How the Exam is Scored

 Your Praxis Technology Education exam score is based on the number of questions you answer correctly (your raw score).
 Your raw score is converted to a scaled score.
-The scaled score you need to obtain differs slightly depending on which state you take the exam in, but most states require a minimum scaled score of 159.
+The scaled score you need to obtain differs slightly depending on which state you take the exam in.

 You should receive an official score report about five weeks after testing.